PhenomicAI/bascvi/ml_benchmarking/README.md

 This package is built with [PyTorch](https://pytorch.org/) and leverages [PyTorch Lightning](https://www.pytorchlightning.ai/) to simplify the training and evaluation process.
 Familiarity with these libraries is recommended to fully understand and extend the benchmarking capabilities offered here.

-The datasets used in our benchmarks are available for download at [TODO]().
+The datasets used in our benchmarks are available for download from S3 bucket: s3://pai-scrnaseq/sctx_gui/corpora/scref_ml/

 ## Installation